-Clogged lymphatic can also lead to a slower process of removal of waste and dead cells.
-It can make your cells poisoned by their own garbage and turn lymph fluids into a toxic substance.
+It is crucial to remember that clogged lymphatic can also lead to a slower process of removal of waste and dead cells.
+Therefore, it can make your cells poisoned by their own garbage and turn lymph fluids into a toxic substance.

 Result?
 Inflammation, infection and you get sick!

-How does your blood make its rounds trips in the body?
+How does your blood make its round trips in the body?
 What does make the blood move?

 It is the HEART!